-If you want to help your family, you need to learn to be prepared for survival.
-Make it your way of life.
+An example would be the worldwide outbreak that is disrupting the global supply chain.
 It is not a mindset you get into when you hear about a storm or hurricane coming, it is a mindset that keeps you alert and prepared 24/7/365!
 This means you are prepared every day, of every month of every year.
 That is what it takes to be ready for anything.
 These skills are also good for off-grid living.

 Being ready for survival is not just about hoarding bottles of water and canned food.
 You need to be ready to protect your family.
 When disaster strikes, it will come from all corners, through the front door, through the window.
 You need to be ready to defend your loved ones.

-Where to Start?
+Where to start Prepping

 Supply readiness is the best way to start prepping.
 It is also easy as you only have to buy food from your local shops every other week.
 Purchase extra items whenever you go out to buy anything and store them in a cool dry place.
 Don’t keep them with the items you use every day.
 Keep them separately, for instance in your basement.
 But make sure they are off the floor.
-Following are a few ways on how to do this:

 Build shelves in your basement to keep the extra items safe from flooding.

-- Buy extra water, if you usually buy one case, get two.
+Buy extra water, if you usually buy one case, get two.

 If you buy a packet of pasta, buy two or more.
 Store them on the shelves you made in your basement.
 How to Store Food Long Term

 Whatever you buy, make a list with the date of purchase and keep the note on the same shelf.
 This will help if something is near expiry, you can use it and replace with new.
 If the item is non-perishable then you need not include them.

 Learn basic hand-to-hand combat skills.
 You never know when someone tries to steal from you or hurt your family.

-- Learn to hunt, kill and cook wild game.
+Some will want to learn to hunt and cook wild game.
 This can come in handy when faced with a serious disaster situation.
-Running out of stored food will mean you will have to hunt for food.

 Make a photocopy and keep it separate from the original.
-Have a disaster backpack ready with basic tools such as:

 - LIFESAVER Systems 4000 Ultra Filtration Water Bottle